oracle/weblogic-toolkit-ui/documentation/1.1/content/release notes/_index.md

 - Relocated the older, macOS-specific `Extra Path Directories` functionality from the Kubernetes Client Configuration page to the
   Project Settings page to better align with new macOS environment settings and the scope to which they apply.
-- Replaced `Help` menu's `Visit Website` menu item with a `View Documentation` menu item that opens the WebLogic Kubernetes Toolkit UI documentation is the user's browser.
+- Replaced `Help` menu's `Visit Website` menu item with a `View Documentation` menu item that opens the WebLogic Kubernetes Toolkit UI documentation in the user's browser.
 - Added a result dialog to display the Primary Image's custom base image's content found by the Inspect Image action.
 - Added a warning message to the Discover Model action if the project has existing model files that will be overwritten by the action.
 - Changed the Windows and Linux About dialog to not be modal.